charliecalvert/JsObjects/HtmlCssJavascript/SimpleButtons02/README.md

 Simple Buttons
 ==============

-Respond to clicks on buttons or links.
+Respond to clicks on buttons or links and also work with input controls.

 We have: